4eixos/eixo-docker/README.md

 Eixo::Docker module
 ===================

-Perl module to interact with Docker API (http://docs.docker.io/en/latest/reference/api/docker\_remote\_api/)
+Perl suite of modules to interact with Docker (http://docker.io)

 Installation
 ------------